dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 - Configured and authorized DHCP with a scoped IP range for client devices.
 - Optimized network settings by disabling DNS registration on the NAT adapter to prevent conflicts.
 - Tested domain functionality and verified DNS resolution across domain controllers.

+**`Overview`**

+This phase focused on building the core Active Directory infrastructure by configuring two domain controllers (DC01 and DC02) within an isolated network.
+Key services such as AD DS, DNS, and DHCP were installed, with DC01 acting as the primary controller and DC02 providing redundancy through replication.
+The setup was validated through DNS resolution, replication checks, and successful domain functionality testing.
 <br>

 --------